 Did You Know: The Basin Track takes you to one of the best examples of rock engraving art by the Garrigal People of the Guringai Nation.
 Our tip: the late afternoon or early morning light gives them shadows and a light, alive look.

-Once it gets dark, build a fire in one of the two fire pits (which are booked on the day and rules apply), roast marshmallows and shoot the breeze.
-Remember to double check for fire safety alerts and total fire bans.
+Once it gets dark, build a fire in one of the designated fire pits (, roast marshmallows, and shoot the breeze.
+Remember to double-check for fire safety alerts and total fire bans.

 Did You Know: Think before you lift.
-It is against regulation to collect kindling from Kur-Ring-Gai National Park, as it may disturb the home of animals.
-You can BYO a sack of logs which can be found at Bunnings or most service stations, or buy a bag of firewood on-site for $20.
+It is against regulation to collect kindling from all national parks , as it may disturb the home of animals.
+You can BYO a sack of logs which can be found at Bunnings or most service stations or buy a bag of firewood on-site for $20.

 Ku-ring-gai Chase National Park is a postcard waiting to be sent.
 Dip your toes in with a trip to the Lighthouse.
 If you love it, The Basin makes an awesome camping getaway, a retreat to one of the state’s hidden gems.